 Don’t leave organising everything until the last minute.

 Make sure the people you want there are there & make sure you get the ball rolling months before the event.
 Preplanning will help make sure your date is in their diary.

 You don’t want to need it but it’s always better to be safe than sorry.
 With the weather in the UK being so unpredictable, there’s always a chance no matter what time of year you’re planning your corporate golf day, the day could have to be cancelled.
-There’s website’s online who offer event cancellation insurance should the unexpected happen.
+There are website’s online that offer event cancellation insurance should the unexpected happen.

 That’s why it’s important to have a plan B.

-Hosting your day at a country club which has several activities for guests is definitely an option to consider.
-Depending on your event, you may have everyone who just wants to hit the course but for days where there’s other guests consider asking them and giving them a few choices of what they’d like to do.
+Hosting your day at a country club which has several activities for guests is an option to consider.
+Depending on your event, you may have everyone who just wants to hit the course but for days when there are other guests consider asking them and giving them a few choices of what they’d like to do.